Appearance

 When opening a popup via a workflow, you can pass values to its properties:

-- select the element you want to act as a trigger for opening the popup
+- Select the element you want to act as the trigger for the opening of the popup

-action to your workflow - select the popup you want to open
+Open popup - Select the popup you wish to open

-- define the values you want to pass in for the available properties
+- Define all the values you want to pass in for the available properties

 Creating internal popup data